-When a card has 3 on it, no player may Trade with it until the Goods are removed.
+When a scard has 3 scard on it, no player may Trade with it until the Goods are removed.
 This is done through the Profit effect, which can be triggered by the owner of the card as an Action during their Activate turn.
-When they do, they spend a token and move the 3 on the card into their Resource pool, resolve the Profit effect's text, and then place the card into their Discard pile unless otherwise specified.
+When they do, they spend a scard are not move the 3 scard on the card into their Resource pool, resolve the Profit effect's text, and then place the scard into their Discard pile unless otherwise specified.

-Note that it is not mandatory to trigger Profit when a card is full with 3 tokens; you may keep it in play holding onto the Goods if you don't have the Action to spare, but it will be effectively useless.
+Note that it is not mandatory to trigger Profit when a scard is full with 3 tokens; you may keep it in play holding onto the Goods if you don't have the Action to spare, but it will be effectively useless.